What are the needs?

 How are we helping?

-The European Commission' s Humanitarian Aid and Civil Protection department (ECHO) is currently responding to the massive influx of refugees from South Sudan who settled in northern Uganda since 2013, in addition to providing support to the Congolese refugees in western Uganda who fled the violent conflict in eastern DRC.
+The European Commission's humanitarian aid department (ECHO) is currently responding to the massive influx of refugees from South Sudan who settled in northern Uganda since 2013, in addition to providing support to the Congolese, Burundian and other refugees in Uganda.

 In 2017, the European Commission has allocated €38 million to the refugee crisis in Uganda, on top of a €6.7 million allocation earlier in the year, bringing the total allocation to Uganda to €44.7 million.
 This funding aims at addressing emergency and early recovery needs of the refugees.

 In the second half of 2016, in response to influx of South Sudanese refugees from July, and to address the major gaps in the general humanitarian operation and response, the European Commission allocated €13 million to the refugee crisis in Uganda, on top of a €7 million allocation earlier in the year.
 This funding eased the financial gap, particularly in addressing the need for establishing provision of basic services in the new settlements and scaling up efforts to decongest the overly crowded reception centres.

 The European Commission, through its partners, supports refugees in Uganda with food assistance, protection, provision of water and sanitation, resilience building and education.